Skyost/RateMyApp/README.md

 If everything above is verified, the method `shouldOpenDialog` will return `true` (`false` otherwise).
 Then you should call `showRateDialog` which is going to show a native rating dialog on iOS >= _10.3_ and a custom rating prompt dialog on Android (and on older iOS versions).

+If you prefer, you can call `showStarRateDialog` which will show a dialog containing a star rating bar which will allow you to take custom actions based on the rating
+(for example if the user puts less than 3 stars then open your app bugs report page or something like this).

 ### Using custom identifiers

 It's possible to use custom identifiers !
 Just pass the following parameters during the plugin initialization :